-You’ll be following in the footsteps of world famous celebrities who spent the night here like Sir Arthur Conan Doyle, Winston Churchill, Agatha Christie, Frank Sinatra and even Charlie Chaplin!
+You’ll be following in the footsteps of world-famous celebrities who spent the night here like Sir Arthur Conan Doyle, Winston Churchill, Agatha Christie, Frank Sinatra and even Charlie Chaplin!

 It’s the hottest hotel to stay on the strip and a once in a lifetime experience worth splurging on.

-Here’s 6 reasons to stay at the Mena House Hotel Cairo and why it’s the best hotel near the pyramids!
+Here are 6 reasons to stay at the Mena House Hotel Cairo and why it’s the best hotel near the pyramids!

 This is NOT sponsored, I just loved it and wanted to share